ecosensors/Paperless-Raspberry-Pi5/README.md

 # Paperless-Raspberry-Pi5
-Installation of Paperless-ngx on a Rasoberry Pi5 with Docker.
+Installation of the OpenSource EDM [Paperless-ngx](https://docs.paperless-ngx.com/) on a Rasoberry Pi5 with Docker.

 You will see how to